codeplaysoftware/portBLAS/benchmark/README.md

 A verification of the results is enabled by default and can be disabled with the CMake option `BLAS_VERIFY_BENCHMARK` set to `OFF` or `0`.
-The verification will be run a small number of times (more than once because of the way the benchmark library works, but much less then the usual number of iterations of the benchmarks).
+The verification will be run a small number of times (more than once because of the way the benchmark library works, but much less than the usual number of iterations of the benchmarks).
 The verification requires that a reference implementation of BLAS like OpenBLAS is installed, which path can be given with the `CMAKE_PREFIX_PATH` CMake parameter.